EddyVerbruggen/X-Services-PhoneGap-Build-Plugins-Demo/README.md

 X-Services-PhoneGap-Build-Plugins-Demo
 ======================================

-A demo repo for all of our PhoneGap Build plugins
+A demo repo for all of our PhoneGap Build plugins.
+Copy-paste as you like.